-- 3.2.3.1 The methods and responsibility for calibration and re-calibration of measuring, testing, and inspection equipment used for monitoring activities outlined in pre-requisite program, food safety plans, and other process controls, or to demonstrate compliance with customer specifications, shall be documented and implemented.
-Software used for such activities shall be validated as appropriate. - 3.2.3.2 Equipment shall be calibrated against national or international reference standards and methods or to an accuracy appropriate to its use.
-In cases where standards are not available, the site shall provide evidence to support the calibration reference method applied. - 3.2.3.3 Calibration shall be performed according to regulatory requirements and/or to the equipment manufacturers recommended schedule. - 3.2.3.4 Procedures shall be documented and implemented to address the resolution of potentially affected products should measuring, testing, and inspection equipment be found to be out of calibration state. - 3.2.3.5 Calibrated measuring, testing, and inspection equipment shall be protected from damage and unauthorized adjustment. - 3.2.3.6 A record of measuring, testing, and inspection equipment requiring calibration and records of calibration tests shall be maintained.
+- 17.2.3.1 The methods and responsibility for calibration and re-calibration of measuring, test and inspection equipment used for monitoring activities outlined in pre-requisite program, food safety plans and other process controls, or to demonstrate compliance with customer specifications shall be documented and implemented.
+It shall ensure: - i.
+Equipment is adequate in number for the designated uses; - ii.
+Instruments or controls are repaired or replaced when they cannot be adjusted to agree with the reference standard; and - iii.
+Appropriate controls for automated, mechanical, and electronic equipment (including software for a computer-controlled process) are validated as functioning for their intended use by authorized personnel. - 17.2.3.2 Equipment shall be calibrated against national or international reference standards and methods or to an accuracy appropriate to its use.
+In cases where standards are not available, the site shall provide evidence to support the calibration reference method applied.

+17.2.3.3 Calibration shall be performed:

+- i.
+According to regulatory requirements and/or the equipment manufacturer's recommended schedule; - ii.
+Before first use; and - iii.
+At routine intervals or as otherwise necessary to ensure the accuracy, precision, and control of the instrument. - 17.2.3.4 Procedures shall be documented and implemented to address the resolution of potentially affected products when measuring, test, or inspection equipment is found to be out of calibration. - 17.2.3.5 Calibrated measuring, testing, and inspection equipment shall be protected from damage and unauthorized adjustment or use. - 17.2.3.6 A directory of measuring, test, and inspection equipment that require calibration and records of the calibration tests shall be maintained.

-3.2.4 Pest Prevention
+17.2.4 Pest Prevention

-- 3.2.4.1 A documented pest prevention program shall be effectively implemented.
-It shall: - i.
+17.2.4.1 A documented pest prevention program shall be effectively implemented.
+It shall:

+- i.
 Describe the methods and responsibility for the development, implementation, and maintenance of the pest prevention program; - ii.
 Record pest sightings and trend the frequency of pest activity to target pesticide applications; - iii.
 Outline the methods used to prevent pest problems; - iv.
 Outline the pest elimination methods and the appropriate documentation for each inspection; - v.
 Outline the frequency with which pest status is to be checked; - vi.
-Include on a site map the identification, location, number, and type of applied pest control/monitoring devices; - vii.
+Include the identification, location, number, and type of applied pest control/monitoring devices on a site map; - vii.
 List the chemicals used.
-They are required to be approved by the relevant authority and their Safety Data Sheets (SDS) made available; - viii.
+The chemicals are required to be approved by the relevant authority, and their Safety Data Sheets (SDS) made available; - viii.
 Outline the methods used to make staff aware of the bait control program and the measures to take when they come into contact with a bait station; - ix.
 Outline the requirements for staff awareness and training in the use of pest and vermin control chemicals and baits; and - x.
-Measure the effectiveness of the program to verify the elimination of applicable pests and identify trends.
+Measure the effectiveness of the program to verify the elimination of applicable pests and to identify trends.